 Home of the largest coral reef system with over 2,900 individual coral reefs.

-The Great Barrier Reef is the world’s largest coral reef system composed of over 2,900 individual reefs and 900 islands stretching 2,300 kilometres with over 600 types of hard and soft corals.
+The Great Barrier Reef is the world’s largest coral reef system composed of over 2,900 individual reefs and 900 islands stretching 2,300 kilometers with over 600 types of hard and soft corals.
 The Great Barrier Reef is located between Queensland in northeastern Australia.
-The Reef area is home to countless species of colorful fish, molluscs and starfish, plus turtles, dolphins and sharks thriving on this ecosystem.
+The Reef area is home to countless species of colorful fish, mollusks, and starfish, plus turtles, dolphins, and sharks thriving on this ecosystem.
 For a good perspective of how large this area truly is think of the size as 70 million football fields.
 Check out 10 fun facts about the Great Barrier Reef!

-The Reef begins to form full of coral reef life after coral larvae attach to the rocks or other hard surfaces along islands or continents. as corals grow and expands, reef take on one of their major structures that becomes vital barrier for breaking waves and erosion of our lands.
+The Reef begins to form full of coral reef life after coral larvae attach to the rocks or other hard surfaces along with islands or continents. as corals grow and expand, reefs take on one of their major structures that becomes a vital barrier for breaking waves and erosion of our lands.
 Coral reefs are made up of coral polyps and layers of calcium carbonate.
-The structure of the rock made from calcium carbonate is hard and the corals growing on the rock are soft and flexible organisms that sometimes resemble plants or finger like limbs of trees.
+The structure of the rock made from calcium carbonate is hard and the corals growing on the rock are soft and flexible organisms that sometimes resemble plants or finger-like limbs of trees.
 John Pennekamp Coral Reef State Park:

-Coral animals are soft bodied polyp that can be made up of thousands of tiny coral creatures called polyps.
-The soft bodied polyp secretes a hard outer skeleton of limestone that attaches either to rock or the dead skeletons of other polyps.
-Corals are animals and are single celled organisms in the class Anthozoa in the animal phylum Cnidaria which this family also includes our ocean Jellyfish and sea anemones.
-Corals can be both soft and hard corals, which some hard corals are called stony corals types and are bone like.
-Corals are amazing and so vital and are among the most biologically diverse regions that protects our Earth by surrounding our central lagoon and islands are made of corals.
+Coral animals are soft-bodied polyp that can be made up of thousands of tiny coral creatures called polyps.
+The soft-bodied polyp secretes a hard outer skeleton of limestone that attaches either to rock or the dead skeletons of other polyps.
+Corals are animals and are single-celled organisms in the class Anthozoa in the animal phylum Cnidaria which this family also includes our ocean Jellyfish and sea anemones.
+Corals can be both soft and hard corals, which some hard corals are called stony corals types and are bone-like.
+Corals are amazing and so vital and are among the most biologically diverse regions that protect our Earth by surrounding our central lagoon and islands are made of corals.

-Coral reefs are the foremost numerous of all our marine ecosystems of our ocean.
+Coral reefs are the foremost numerous of all the marine ecosystems of our ocean.
 Coral reefs host life food and shelter to 1 quarter of all ocean species depend upon coral reefs.
-Statistics show reefs solely cowl simply a tiny low small fraction of less then one percent of the earths surface and fewer then 2 percent of the bed surface.
+Statistics show reefs solely cowl simply a tiny low small fraction of less than one percent of the earth’s surface and fewer than 2 percent of the bed surface.
 The world’s coral reefs are calculable at over thirty billion U.S. greenbacks every year and around 172 billion U.S. greenbacks aka dollars, every year providing food, bounds protection, medicines, and jobs supported business.
-The down fall to our coral is that the ocean are warming, the waters are coping with activity and carbonic acid gas levels got to be reduced.
+The downfall to our coral is that the ocean is warming, the waters are coping with activity and carbonic acid gas levels got to be reduced.

 Basic Facts About Ocean Coral Reef

 Saving coral reef is much like saving trees in our land forest as for saving coral is just our underwater sea life of plants so many animals and humans depend on to survive.
 Coral Reefs are the largest structures on the earth of biological origin.
-Reef have so much color and home of almost 25% of all known marine species.
-Coral reefs have algae growing all over the base rock but the algae is not just plant life it’s living creatures and animals called polyp.
+The reef has so much color and is home to almost 25% of all known marine species.
+Coral reefs have algae growing all over the base rock but the algae are not just planted life it’s living creatures and animals called polyps.
 The largest Reef is the Great Barrie Reef.
-Belize has an amazing Barrier Reef with must see photos and 70 hard coral species, 35 soft coral species, over 500 species of fish and hundreds of invertebrates.
+Belize has an amazing Barrier Reef with must-see photos and 70 hard coral species, 35 soft coral species, over 500 species of fish, and hundreds of invertebrates.
 Study’s show more than 90 percent of the one world Oceans coral reefs will die by 2050.

-What are the main Functions of Coral Reefs: Coral reefs are important for many different reasons like containing most diverse ecosystems on the planet.
-They: protect coastlines from the damaging effects of wave action and tropical storms. provide habitats and shelter for most all organisms of our one world Ocean.
+What are the Main Functions of Coral Reefs: Coral reefs are important for many different reasons like containing the most diverse ecosystems on the planet.
+They protect coastlines from the damaging effects of wave action and tropical storms. provide habitats and shelter for almost all organisms of our one world Ocean.
 Corals are found across the world’s ocean, in both shallow and deep water, but reef-building corals are only found in shallow tropical and subtropical waters.